In brief:Â

 Is CDD part of KYB (Know Your Business) as well?

 Yes.
 “Know Your Business” refers to an FI validating a business client’s operating credentials, as well as identifying the company’s beneficial owners and assessing their financial risk levels.
-So CDD for KYB requires researching and evaluating information on both a company AND each of its owners.
+So CDD for KYB requires researching and evaluating information on both a company and each of its owners.

 For KYB and KYC, CDD and EDD are integral processes.
 Even if a client proves they are who they say they are, their past actions and present status provide more useful clues as to how likely they are to be (or become) involved in financial crime.
 And those clues can inform what an FI should watch for in the client’s future transactions and activities.